talmal/contact-me/README.md

 To run Contact-me application, you need to have:
 1 - windows10 or newer.
 2 - docker-desktop installed and running - https://docs.docker.com/desktop/install/windows-install/
-2.1 - when not using docker-desktop, make sure your hosts file contains below lines to enable communication with backend:
+2.1 - when NOT using docker-desktop, make sure your hosts file contains below lines to enable communication with backend:
 [put-your-docker-machine-ip-here] host.docker.internal
 [put-your-docker-machine-ip-here] gateway.docker.internal
 2.2 - to find your hosts file look at https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/